 Genie+, the notorious replacement for FastPass+, is another nuisance that can mar the magic of a Disney vacation.
 My family has paid for this service twice, and, for us, it’s far from worth it.
 Making the reservations is stressful enough, as the times fluctuate throughout the process (by the time you create a pass for your desired time, say 10:30 AM, the window could have shifted to 5:00 PM).
 The payoff is pathetic (at Hollywood Studios, we were only able to ride two rides with the service, whereas, at Magic Kingdom, we rode three).
 Instead of paying a premium to experience a handful of less popular attractions, I suggest opting for Individual Lightning Lanes (ILLs).
 By purchasing an Individual Lightning Lane, you are guaranteed to skip the standby queue for a popular attraction.

-It’s essential to note ILL prices vary by day and by attraction, and they run from roughly $7-$18 per person.
+It’s essential to note ILL prices vary by day and by attraction, and they run from roughly $7-$18 per person, but that range can change at any time.
 Parks’ Individual Lightning Lanes also change semi-regularly based on shifts in popularity.
 You can find an up-to-date list of Individual Lightning Lanes on My Disney Experience.
 ILLs are especially useful when trying to experience new attractions.
 On our most recent vacation, my family secured an ILL for Guardians of the Galaxy: Cosmic Rewind on two separate days, which was undoubtedly worth the cost for us because we are in love with this unique attraction!
 While this sister service to Genie+ has glitches, it is arguably a better value than Genie+.

 I hope you find these tips helpful for your next vacation!
 Have tips to add?
 Please let us know below!